xtrinch/fpga-bitcoin-miner/README.md

 Adaptation of the https://github.com/progranism/Open-Source-FPGA-Bitcoin-Miner for the Lattice ECP5 evaluation board (LFE5UM5G-85F-8BG381).
 It has been tested on the actual board with the `pc-comm` script found in the `helpers directory`.
 Tests are provided for most of the modules.

+There's a great video on youtube explaining how sha256 works and it can serve as a great reference to this implementation: https://www.youtube.com/watch?v=f9EbD6iY9zI

+The implementation pipelines the 64 stages of sha256 calculation.
+If the calculations are fully unrolled, you will get one hash per clock cycle (ofcourse, you will get the first hash after 64 clock cycles, and one per cycle after that).
+Since bitcoin uses double sha256 hashing, this is done twice.
+The first part of the bitcoin header is pre-hashed and sent to the FPGA via the MSG_PUSH_JOB command.
+FPGA modifies the nonce and calculates the hash of the second part.
+The resulting hash is then hashed again.
+If the target is reached, we've successfully mined the block.

 ## Usage

 Test with `make test-top`, `make test-uart`, `make test-miner`.
 Tests for the top module and the miner module will mine the genesis block.